Mohamed-mosad-hadia/-Spam-Detection-System/README.md

 6. Final Model and Prediction
 Select the best-performing model, finalize it, and use it to make predictions on unseen data.

+# Results
+The project demonstrates the process of building a spam detection system with detailed explanations and code snippets.
+The final model achieves good performance on the dataset, making it suitable for practical use cases.

+# Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue to discuss any improvements or new features.